Time's Arrow (BoJack Horseman): Reception

-"Time's Arrow" received critical acclaim from critics, many of whom described it as one of the best episodes of the season.
+"Time's Arrow" received universal acclaim from critics, many of whom described it as one of the best episodes of the season and of the series.
 Les Chappell of The A.V.
 Club, who gave the episode an "A", wrote that there was "no episode of television to simultaneously anticipate and dread more in the year than ["Time's Arrow"].
 Julia Alexander, writing for Polygon, described "Time's Arrow" as "TV's best episode of 2017".
 In The Atlantic, Lenika Cruz noted the episode's effectiveness at its portrayal of female characters.